 Please take care to ensure that campfires are properly extinguished when you leave.

-There are limited rubbish bins and facilities at Gunn Point, so we ask that campers and visitors please take their rubbish with them.
-Litter and waste not placed in bins and left at Gunn Point often finds its way to the beach and the sea.
-Large piles of rubbish, comprised largely of wrappings or spent firework casings, are often left behind after Territory Day celebrations.
+There are limited facilities at Gunn Point, so we ask that campers and visitors please take their rubbish with them.
+Litter and waste left at Gunn Point will find its way to the beach and the sea.
+Large piles of rubbish, comprised largely of wrappings or spent firework casings, are often left behind after Territory Day celebrations which is not acceptable.
+If you want to enjoy this beautiful part of our Territory, please look after it and take your rubbish with you.

 Gunn Point beach is home to nesting and feeding populations of turtles.
 We ask that the public do not camp on the beach and avoid driving on the beach at night to ensure the turtles are not disturbed during their nesting period.
 Marine turtles are highly sensitive to light and movement when they are on the beach and trying to nest, so please do not shine head lights or torches on turtles and be sure to observe them from a distance.
 Please note that all marine turtles are listed as threatened species and it is illegal to touch them.